 How much does it cost to participate on an FLL Team?

 Student fees help cover only a fraction of the cost to run a team.
-The rest of the cost is paid for through individual donations, grants, and corporate sponsorships.
+The rest of the cost is paid for through individual donations, grants, corporate sponsorships and fundraisers.
 Any help parents can provide with connecting us to additional funding is greatly appreciated.

 When and how do I join?